 The following is a list of the best protocols and websites I’ve found, with important resources and documents for people willing and able to take the risks to advocate for themselves or to provide to others so they can do it on our behalf if we are not able.

 Hopefully you have the time to go through them and choose what is most suitable for you before the need arises.
 With any luck, you won’t need them, but it’s good to be prepared “just in case”.
+It will take a long time to prepare your local health care providers with protocols to reduce harm (we’re nowhere near the eliminate harm stage) in advance.

 The following is a template of the health information that needs to be provided to the hospital at the start of consultations with them and prior to hospital admission.
 This list will need to be refined for each individual.